 options ranging from independent homes to high-rise apartments and

-penthouses, along with host of other amenities such as numerous Graham Cooke designed golf facilities, Super specialty medical centers,
+penthouses, along with host of other amenities such as a 18 9 hole

+Graham Cooke designed golf facilities, a 525 bed Super specialty

 recreational facilities and entertainment hubs and commercial centers.

 During the year the Company offered possession in Pavilion Court towers

 and completed construction of couple of its projects launched in the

 earlier years and further consolidated its position in the premium

 residential segment with the launch of new Projects like Pavilion Court

 Royale and Tiara Tower.

 Jaypee Greens AMAN